staltz/pull-flat-list/README.md

 * `refreshable` (optional, default is false) Boolean indicating whether or not this list can be refreshed with the pull-to-refresh gesture.
 * `refreshColors` (optional) The colors (at least one) that will be used to draw the refresh indicator.
 * `onInitialPullDone` (optional) Called once when the PullFlatList has completed its first burst of pulls of data.
 Emits the number of items in the data array.
+* `onPullingComplete` (optional) Called once when the PullFlatList has completed pulling all data from the source.
 * (other props) all other props from FlatList are supported, except `data` and `extraData`, because this module's purpose is to manage that for you

 ## Methods